bitmovin/bitcodin-python/README.md

 Usage
 -----

-Before you can start using the api you need to set your API key in the Bitcodin class.
-Your API key can be found in the settings of your bitcodin user account, as shown in the figure below.
+Before you can start using the api you need to **set your API key.**

+Your API key can be found in the **settings of your bitcodin user account**, as shown in the figure below.

 ![APIKey](http://www.bitcodin.com/wp-content/uploads/2015/06/api_key.png)